gabrielpr208/trabalho-redes/README.md

 This project implements a peer-to-peer chat system where users can communicate directly with each other.
 It utilizes a rendezvous server to establish connections between peers.

-**Important Note:** Currently, both the peers and the rendezvous server must be located within the same local network to function correctly.
+**⚠️Important Note⚠️:** Currently, both the peers and the rendezvous server must be located within the same local network to function correctly.

 ## Requirements